PERS Plan 1

 If you’re an employee of the Washington State School for the Blind, the Center for Childhood Deafness and Hearing Loss, or an institution of higher learning:

-• If you begin working in September in an eligible position and earn compensation during at least nine months of the school year, you can receive 12 service credit months for the school year if you are compensated for at least 810 hours of employment.
-Six service credit months can be awarded if you start in September and are compensated for at least 630 hours but fewer than 810 hours during the school year.
+• If you begin working in September in an eligible position and earn compensation during at least nine months of the school year, you can receive 12 service credit months for the school year if you are compensated for at least 630 hours of employment, except that a member may not receive credit for any period prior to the member’s employment in an eligible position.

 • If you earn compensation in fewer than nine months of the school year, you will receive service credit based on the number of hours you are compensated for each month.